The Premiers: Career

 The group recorded several more singles up to 1967, some co-produced by Larry Tamblyn of The Standells, but none were commercially successful.
 First Zuniga, and then Lawrence Perez, were drafted, and the band split up by the end of the decade.

 The Premiers' "Farmer John" was featured on the compilation album, Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968, issued in 1972; according to the album's original liner notes, it was the only song from 1964 to be included on the album.

 In 2001, The Premiers reformed with the Perez brothers and George Delgado from the original line-up, to play occasional concerts and record.

+Bassist Frank Zuniga died December 22, 2010, from complications of COPD.

 Drummer John Perez died in September 2022.